 When I hear the word broken, I imagine a shattered vase or a broken clock.
 We can take both objects and try to either clue the pieces back together or we can try to fix the error in the system.
 However, once the object has broken for the first time, one of two things can happen.
-First, a piece could go missing and now, there is a whole or a gap in the exterior.
-Or, we exhange the broken part for another time limited piece.
+First, a piece could go missing and now, there is a hole or a gap in the exterior.
+Or, we exchange the broken part for another time-limited piece.
 With both objects in mind, fixing these two things will never restore it back to its original state.
 That’s why many of us who have reached that place of brokenness feel as though we’re worthless or no longer of good use.

 What we don’t realize is that we are not material objects that have been crafted by man.
 We are vessels of God and because of our creator, being broken does not hold the same meaning.
 Yea, you may feel as though you have reached your end or that the world around you is dim but there is power in a man called Jesus!
 He can see our broken areas and instead of seeing something damaged, He sees power and meaning.

 He heals the brokenhearted and binds up their wounds – Psalm 147:3